icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [County Health Rankings](https://www.countyhealthrankings.org/) - The annual Rankings provide a revealing snapshot of how health is influenced by where we live, learn, work, and play.
 - [HealthData.gov](https://healthdata.gov/) - This site is dedicated to making high value health data in the United States more accessible to entrepreneurs, researchers, and policy makers in the hopes of better health outcomes for all.

+### Historic Preservation

+- [National Register of Historic Places](https://www.nps.gov/subjects/nationalregister/data-downloads.htm) - The National Register of Historic Places is the official list of the Nation's historic places worthy of preservation.
+- [UNESCO World Heritage Sites](https://whc.unesco.org/en/list/) - A World Heritage Site is a site on a list of properties maintained by the World Heritage Committee of UNESCO and called the World Heritage List "which it considers as having outstanding universal value".

 ### OpenStreetMap

 - [OpenStreetMap](https://www.openstreetmap.org/) - OpenStreetMap is the free wiki world map.
 This colloborative project is one of the largest databases of volunteered geographic information in the world.
 Its contents include points of interest, routable networks, and other geodata.